-What is scandalous is that, knowing that occasional electronic miscounts are inevitable, Wisconsin's election officials declare election results final before checking to make sure they are accurate.
+What is scandalous is that, knowing that occasional electronic miscounts are inevitable, Wisconsin's election officials declare election results final before checking that they are accurate.

 That should be unthinkable, intolerable.
 But it is standard practice in Wisconsin elections.

 Here are the simple facts:

-- Election results are not final, official, and binding until they are certified.
+- Election results are not binding until they are certified.
 Wisconsin's municipal clerks have about a week following each election during which they could be checking accuracy and correcting errors.
 County clerks have about three weeks.
 Even if the machines were hacked, local election officials could still ensure accurate results by checking accuracy and correcting any miscounts they find.